Picture This (2025 film): Plot

 The next date Pia goes on is with Milo, a yoga instructor.
-He asks her to walk on hot coals and tries to convince her that the earth is flat, leaving her in disbelief.
-As she drives out with Charlie, they talk about how they were supposed to keep in touch, but somehow it didn't happen.
-He didn't visit her at the university, and she didn't come to see him in Welwyn.
-They discover that Lily was sleeping in the back seat, and has overheard the whole conversation, and thinks Charlie and Pia would make a cute couple.
+He convinces her to walk on hot coals and later unbelievably insists the earth is flat.
+As Pia drives out with Charlie, they talk about how they were supposed to keep in touch, but somehow it did not happen.
+He never visited her at the university, nor did she see him in Welwyn.
+They discover that Lily was sleeping in the back seat, overheard the whole conversation, and thinks Charlie and Pia would make a cute couple.

 Sonal's wedding celebrations are in full swing.
-Pia tells her mom Laxmi that Sid and Milo didn't work out, and that Akshay is in love with Laxmi instead.
-An argument breaks out between Pia and Sonal, who asks Pia to leave.
+There, Pia tells Laxmi that not only did Sid and Milo not work out, but Akshay is in love with Laxmi instead.
+An argument breaks out between the sisters, then Sonal asks Pia to leave.

 Back at the studio, an eviction notice arrives in the mail.
-A customer asks for a passport photo, and Pia tells him that taking a photo is about capturing a moment in time and making it live forever.
-Unknown to Pia, another customer has shot a video of her statements, and posts it on social media, where it goes viral.
+A customer asks for a passport photo, and Pia tells him that taking a photo is about capturing a moment in time and making it last forever.
+Unknown to Pia, another customer has shot a video of her statements.

+The video gets posted on social media, where it goes viral.
 Jay offers himself as Pia's fourth date, and tells her the story about his coming out to his mom.
-The next day, many customers show up at their store after seeing the viral video, and the studio is booked for months into the future.
+The next day, many customers show up at their studio after seeing the viral video, so they are booked for months into the future.

 Pia goes to her sister's wedding, where she sees her Mom making out with Akshay.
-Her mom says she too saw the video on the internet, and gives her the keys to the family jewelry box and asks her to invest it in her photography.
+Laxmi says she too saw the video on the internet, and gives her the keys to the family jewelry box and tells her to invest it in her photography.
 Pia fully reconciles with Sonal.

 The astrologer asks Pia if she has found the one.
-She replies that she hasn't yet gone out on five dates, but she will.
+She replies that she has not yet gone out on five dates, but she will.
 Lily is now with Milo, leaving Charlie free.
-Pia tells Charlie that seeing him made her realize that he's the one for her.
-Charlie agrees that he's always been so.
-They share a kiss, which the Astrologer sees and smiles knowingly.
-Pia then asks Charlie out on a date.
+Pia tells Charlie that seeing him made her realize that he is the one for her.
+Charlie agrees that he has always been so.

+Pia and Charlie share a kiss, which the Astrologer sees and smiles knowingly.
+She then asks him out on a date.
 Later, Charlie visits Pia at her studio and shows her the Sunday Times Magazine with her article in it.

-The film ends with everyone dancing at the wedding.
+The last scene shows everyone dancing at the wedding.